Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 		- \"Binary indices\" (List): Contains indices (Real), written in base 10, for an amplitude and its U-spin conjugate.
 Indices are derived by converting the n-tuples into binary numbers through '-' <-> 0 and '+' <-> 1 and removing commas.
 		- \"mu\" (Real): mu-factor for the coordinate in the lattice used to derive sum rules.
 		- \"CG\" (Real): Clebsch-Gordan coefficient from symmetrization for systems without doublets.
 Equal to 1 for all amplitudes for a system with at least one doublet.
-		- \"CKM\" (List): Contains weak interaction factors (Real) from the Hamiltonian.
+		- \"CKM\" (List): Contains weak interaction factors (Expression) from the Hamiltonian.
 Only appears for physical systems.
 	- \"n ASRs\" (List): Contains the number of amplitude sum rules (Real) found at each order of breaking.
 	- \"ASRs\" (List): Contains matrices of amplitude sum rule coefficients (Real) listed by order of breaking.